 Yes that girl was me.
 I still have that book (along with other door-stoppers, shorter stories, and paperbacks) and that big box of well thumbed, yellowing film prints.
 It has now been joined by countless albums, and even more boxes of prints now containing photos of my own growing family.
 I can still look back to all those years ago and feel that sense of excitement and slight concern.
 I felt it again when I went off to University (twice! to Northampton then to Southampton), and then again when I was getting ready to marry my other half, and then again when we started a family.

 I’m not telling you this because I feel that the photographs from each of those stages remain precious to me, (they are, and I think you should have some too if you wanted), but the main point is to tell you that I know the feeling and the rush of that particular kind of excitement mixed with trepidation when embarking on the next exciting adventure or next stage of your life.
 I’d love to be able to preserve even just a snippet of it for you so that in years to come you’ll look back at your photos and remember how you felt.

-We are all shaped by different life experiences but we may also have some shared commonalities.
-It’s about being mindful of the past but also about enjoying and appreciating the here and now.
 I am here to listen, give advice if needed, and help document your days and help tell your story, with feeling, compassion and understanding.

 For photographs with a sense of adventure and place, but grounded in family and belonging.
 Get in touch.
 I look forward to hearing from you.